 What is the nature of aesthetic experience?
 Is it primarily evaluative?

 Is the aesthetic necessarily linked to pleasure and enjoyment?

 What is the difference between aesthetic value and other values (cognitive, etc.)?

-Wassard Elea invites philosophers and aestheticians, critics and theorists, to submit papers on any topic in this area for the 6th WE international symposium.
-Sessions of 90 min. include speaker, commentator, and discussion (40/20/30).
-Participants whose papers are accepted are expected to also provide commentary on another presentation during the meeting.
-All suitable contributions will be published in our quarterly journal, Wassard Elea Rivista.
+Wassard Elea invites philosophers and aestheticians to submit papers on the topics of this year’s theme (to which papers in applied aesthetics are not relevant).
+Sessions of 90 min. include speaker, commentator and open discussion (40/20/30).
+Participants whose papers are accepted are expected to also prepare a commentary on another presentation at the meeting.
+All suitable contributions are published in our journal, Wassard Elea Rivista.

-Information on registration and accommodations will be posted in advance of the date.
+Information on accommodations will be posted in due course.

 Refugium for writers, artists, composers, and scholars in Southern Italy